-A debit card works like a plastic check, or plastic cash, and is not considered a credit card.
+A debit card works like a plastic check or plastic cash, and is not considered a credit card.
 When you use a debit card, the money is immediately taken out of your bank account.
 Unless you have overdraft protection, you cannot use a debit card if you do not have sufficient funds in your account to cover the transaction.

 Whenever you make a payment on a credit card, you are building credit.
 The credit reporting bureaus, such as Experian, will record whether you make your credit card payments on time.
 In general, the longer you go paying your credit card bills on time, the higher your credit rating will be.
 If you miss payments, your credit rating may be affected.

 Using Secured Credit Cards

-Some lenders do not report the use of secured credit cards to the credit reporting bureaus, so these cards may not affect your credit rating and may not be considered a major credit card.
-Some providers will let you convert a secured credit card into a major credit card after a period of time, so they can be a way to start building credit, for example, after a bankruptcy.
+Some lenders do not report the use of secured credit cards to any of the credit reporting bureaus, so these cards may not affect your credit rating and may not be considered a major credit card.
+Some providers will let you convert a secured credit card into a major credit card after a period of time.
+So, they can be a great way to start building credit, for example, after a bankruptcy.

 Although a debit card is not considered a major credit card and will not help you to build credit, it can hurt your credit rating.
-According to MainStreet, if you have overdraft protection with your debit card, and consistently use your overdraw without paying it off, the bank can report this to the credit rating bureaus, and this may lower your credit rating.
+If you have overdraft protection with your debit card and consistently use your overdraw without paying it off, the bank can report this to the credit rating bureaus, and this may lower your credit rating.
 If you run up a high overdraft that you do not pay off in the required time period, the overdraft is treated as a debt.